tatsumoto-ren/tatsumoto-ren.github.io/blog/resources.md

 * [Cool Reader](https://archlinux.org/packages/community/x86_64/coolreader/).
   E-book viewer.

-  After installation open Settings and choose Japanese fonts to avoid [Chinese](japanese-fonts.html#chinese-glyphs) fallbacks.
+  After installation open Settings, go to "Styles" and choose Japanese fonts to avoid [Chinese](japanese-fonts.html#chinese-glyphs) fallbacks.
   [Yu Mincho](https://disk.yandex.com/d/cj0hetiqGjhDiA/Yu%20Mincho) worked for me.
   Japanese `Noto` fonts did not, some text was still in Chinese.

+  On the "Page" tab you can choose View Mode.
+  I have it set to "Scroll View".

   To add a bookmark, select some text and press <kbd>Ctrl</kbd>+<kbd>B</kbd>.
   To view saved bookmarks, press <kbd>F6</kbd>.

   Unfortunately,
-  Cool Reader can't automatically copy selected text to the clipboard like Foliate does.
+  Cool Reader can't automatically copy selected text to the clipboard like `Foliate` does.
 * [Foliate](https://johnfactotum.github.io/foliate/).
   A simple and modern eBook viewer.
   [Arch Linux package](https://archlinux.org/packages/?name=foliate).